sgago/thestudyguide/sysdesign/sysdesign.md

 #### Cellular architecture
 We can combine all dependencies together into a cell: LBs, storage, servers, etc. and scale out cells on requests.
 Requests can be shared with cells via a gateway service.
 A benefit is that we can learn the maximum limits of each cell and scale out accordingly.
 We can totally understand the performance of a cell and how it handles load.

+TODO: Cellular architecture diagram

 #### Pool architecture
 An alternative to cellular architecture is pool architecture.
 Similar to cellular pattern, we can spin up and scale out services as needed but we can do this on a per customer basis.
-Small clients could share resources while jumbo customers could have their own separately scaled out resources.
-This way, a high traffic customer won't resource the smaller customers.
+Small clients could share a pool of resources while jumbo customers could have their personal pool of services separately scaled out.
+This way, a high traffic customer won't resource-starve the smaller customers.
 See [this article](https://medium.com/@raphael.moutard/forget-your-microservices-the-unparalleled-benefits-of-pool-architecture-63b462989856) for more details.

+TODO: Pool architecture diagram

 ## Monitoring
 Monitoring is mainly used to alert teams to failures and monitor system health via dashboards: pub/sub queue sizes, dead letter queue sizes, CPU utilization, RAM utilization, SLO/SLI values, replica counts, request counts, throughput, replica restarts, and so on.